Case Study

 • Visual and UX design overhaul with accessibility focus → Elevated the user interface for a seamless, inclusive experience that reflects the brand’s values and drives engagement

-• 70% faster page loads via Eleventy migration and asset optimization → Reduced bounce rates and increased learner engagement
+• Over 70% faster page loads via Eleventy migration and optimized architecture → Enhanced performance for 160,000+ learners worldwide

 • Zero-issue platform relaunch in 2025 → Ensured uninterrupted learning for 160,000 learners and preserved platform credibility